Make a Merge Request

 bugfix bugfix label Informs the reviewers and release coordinators that this request fixes an undesired behaviour which may need to be followed up on

-So ATLAS runs a script on most production branches that takes accepted merge requests and tries to cherry-pick these changes onto the main branch.
-If the merge would succeed without a conflict then a new merge request is created (triggering the normal CI and review process) and the label sweep:done is added to the MR. If it would not then the label sweep:failed is also added.
+ATLAS runs a script that takes accepted merge requests and tries to cherry-pick these changes onto the target branches specified by the labels.
+If the merge would succeed without a conflict then a new merge request is created (triggering the normal CI and review process) and the label sweep:done is added to the MR. If any requested branches would not then the label sweep:failed is also added and the change should be ported manually.

 Revise a merge request